Mouna Esmaeilzadeh: Biography

-Mouna Esmaeilzadeh was born in Tehran and moved to Stockholm, Sweden with her family at the age of three.
+Mouna Esmaeilzadeh was born in Tehran.
+Barely surviving a dramatic journey as a refugee, she grew up outside Stockholm, Sweden with her family from the age of three.
 Her older brother is Saeid Esmaeilzadeh.
-She is married to Danish entrepreneur Rasmus Ingerslev one of the founders of Barry's Bootcamp.
+She is married to Danish serial-entrepreneur Rasmus Ingerslev who is one of the founders of Barry's Bootcamp.

-Esmaeilzadeh began her academic career studying philosophy at Stockholm University and received her master's degree at University of Oslo.
+Esmaeilzadeh began her academic career studying philosophy at Stockholm University and completed her master's degree in Philosophy at University of Oslo.
 She went on to study medicine at Karolinska Institutet receiving her medical license in 2005 and her Ph.D. in neuroscience in 2011 specializing in PET-imaging and the dopamine system in the brain.
 Her thesis was written at the Department of Clinical Neuroscience at Karolinska Institutet and had the title of "Towards a novel treatment of Huntington's Disease".
+During her doctorate studies in Neuroscience, she founded the first Philosophical Club at the Karolinska Institute.